MFL - French

 Curriculum Enrichment

-Languages open a door through which to explore other cultures and we felt that, in addition to teaching the National curriculum objectives, this should be integral to our curriculum.
+Languages open a door through which to explore other cultures and in addition to teaching the National curriculum objectives, this is integral to our curriculum.
 Our developing linguists begin to build cultural capital through learning about festivals and traditions of France and Francophone countries.
-For example, in Team 2, we learn about French Easter traditions, and in Team 3, we learn about Christmas foods in France and sing French Christmas carols.
-In Team 4, we apply our knowledge of numbers to learn how currency differs in Europe to the UK.
+For example, in Team 3, we learn about Christmas foods in France and sing French Christmas carols.
+In Team 4, we apply our knowledge of numbers to learn about shopping and a typical town in France.
 In each instance, children are given the opportunity to have hands on experiences to help make the learning memorable.

-Every year, we also celebrate the European Day of Languages with dramatised storytelling sessions in Key Stage 1 by our specialist languages teacher and a carousel of language taster sessions in Key Stage 2.
+Every year, we also celebrate the European Day of Languages with a carousel of language taster sessions in Key Stage 2.
 In order to reflect and celebrate the wide diversity of languages around the world, we vary the languages that we offer on this day each year; they have included BSL, Spanish, Welsh, Italian, Mandarin, Romanian.

 Impact - How do we know our languages curriculum is effective?